Buckden, Cambridgeshire: Victorian and modern times

 In 1854, just 15 years later, Buckden was called "a quiet insignificant place compared to what it was in coaching times", with the advent of the railways.
 The population, having steadily risen from 869 in 1801 to a peak of 1,291 in 1841, fell to 995 by 1911.

 The open fields in Buckden were enclosed by Act of Parliament in 1813.
 In 1842 a girls' school was opened (a boys' school having existed for over a century) and a new school building built in 1871.
 A post mill erected in 1830 worked until 1888, when an auxiliary steam engine was installed.
 The mill was demolished in 1893.
 Domesday mentions a water mill on the Great Ouse; this was rebuilt about 1850 and converted to steam power in the 1890s.
 It ran until 1965, and from then until the 1980s was used for crop storage.
 By 2015, it had been turned into housing.

 In the second half of the 20th century, new housing estates in Buckden led to a marked increase in the population.

 Governance

 Buckden as a civil parish had an elected parish council of 15 members in 2020.
 The second tier of governance is Huntingdonshire District Council, a non-metropolitan district of Cambridgeshire.
+The parish council is based at the village hall on Burberry Road, which was built in 1999.

 Buckden is represented on Huntingdonshire District Council by one councillor for the Buckden district ward, which covers the civil parishes of Buckden, Diddington and Southoe and Midloe, and on Cambridgeshire County Council by one councillor for the Buckden, Gransden and The Offords electoral division.
 It belongs to the parliamentary constituency of Huntingdon County, held since 2015 by Jonathan Djanogly (Conservative).

 Buckden was in the historic and administrative county of Huntingdonshire until 1965.
 From then it was part of a new administrative county of Huntingdon and Peterborough.
 In 1974, after the Local Government Act 1972, it became a part of Cambridgeshire.